|Entrant||LEO BURNETT DUBAI, UNITED ARAB EMIRATES|

 |Advertising Agency:||LEO BURNETT DUBAI, UNITED ARAB EMIRATES|

 The results of the Be heard campaign were beyond all expectations.
-There were 12,000 visitors to beheard.ae in the first 10 days after launch, with over 400 questions posted by the public.
+There were 12,000 visitors to beheard.ae in the first 10 days after launch alone, with over 400 questions posted by the public.
 After a month online, 23,000 visitors had gone to beheard.ae, with an average time of 4 minutes spent on site, and 700 questions added.
 As a direct result of the Be heard campaign, top of mind awareness for du went up by 12%, and sales increased by a dramatic 7%.

 The second phase of the campaign finally revealed du as the brand behind the push to get the UAE talking and saving during the crisis.
-This second phase introduced the solution to many of the problems aired by the public in phase 1: more affordable ways to stay in touch with the people dearest to them.
+This second phase introduced the solution to many of the problems aired by the public in phase 1: more affordable ways to stay in touch with the people dearest to us.

 ||Regional Executive Creative Director